CemKeskin84/ML-Zoomcamp/capstone_project/README.md

 Mask detection is a relatively simple task for CNNs.
 Pre-trained CNNs can be used for predicting even mask types (medical, oxygen, etc.).
 Hence, high accuracy scores are attained for binary mask classifiers (with & without) in literature.
 Since the CNN with pre-trained model yielded scores very close to 1 (overfit), the second best model (CNN with double convolutional layer) is used for deployment.
 This model is then hypertuned with RandomSearchCV function of Scikit-learn (`notebooks/nb6_hypertuning.ipynb`).
 Having best parameters for train dataset, the best model is tested on validation dataset (`notebooks/nb7_best_model.ipynb`).

+## Deployment

+- The developed model can be run as local service using the Docker image.
+(See the `documentation` folder to see how to run it.)
+Use `test_local.ipynb` file (in `deployment` folder) to test it.

+- The developed model is deployed as a API service on AWS. use `test_aws_api.ipynb` file (in `deployment` folder) to test it.

 ## Repository Content

 In line with the problem statement and dataset description provided above, this repository presents:

-1. Exploratory analysis of the image collection,
+1. Exploratory analysis of the image collection (see notebooks folder),
-2. Feature engineering for images (comparing model performance with RGB and grayscale images)
+2. Feature engineering for images (comparing model performance with RGB and grayscale images) (see notebooks folder),
-3. Comparison of different neural network models in terms of their performance for detecting mask,
+3. Comparison of different neural network models in terms of their performance for detecting mask (see notebooks folder),
-4. Development of a containerized local service for mask detection,
+4. Development of a containerized local service for mask detection  (see deployment folder),
-5. Development of a basic web service for mask detection
+5. Development of a API based basic web service on AWS for mask detection (see deployment folder)

 ## Notes: